tskiranmayee/DataTrailBlazer.github.io/_posts/2021-07-21-OracleEmpTableSQLQueires 1-50.md

 ---
 layout: post
-title: SQL Practice - Oracle Emp Table SQL Queires 1-50
+title: SQL Practice - Employee Database SQL Queires 1-50
 ---
 #### The Jupyter notebook was used and SQLAlchemy library helped connecting with mySQL